datalad-handbook/book/docs/usecases/RStudio_user.rst

 So you need to turn this pure Git repository into proper :term:`DataLad dataset` (meaning a Git repository with additional features from :term:`git-annex` and DataLad).

 Max is a bit puzzled and read the basics chapter of the handbook again.
-Then, they see that :command:`datalad create --force` is the correct command  to create a DataLad dataset when the folder already exist, so they  run
+Then, they see that :command:`datalad create --force` is the correct command  to create a DataLad dataset. when the folder already exist, so they  run
-`datalad create --force -r` in the parent repository.
+``datalad create --force -r`` in the parent repository.
-Now they are sure they set up datalad to work in the repository and all submodules, since they used the `-r`  option.
+Now they are sure they set up datalad to work in the repository and all submodules, since they used the ``-r``  option.

 Working on the code
 ^^^^^^^^^^^^^^^^^^^

-Max starts to write some script he saves in the analysis submodule, and use `datalad save -r -m "this is a first draft of the script"` command in the terminal (in the parent repository).
+Max starts to write some script he saves in the analysis submodule, and use :command:`datalad save` typing ``datalad save -r -m "this is a first draft of the script"`` command in the terminal (in the parent repository).
 The commit history of the parent and the analysis repositories shows the message and Max things everything works fine.
 Max change the script, but Rstudio does not want to save the changes.
 Max save a copy of the script file and call Bobby for help.